Private Networking

 fdaa:0:18:a7b:7d:f066:b83b:2

-In uncommon circumstances, such as having an unusual file system layout, or using a networking stack that needs the nameserver explicitly indicated, you may need to point your application to the Fly.io DNS yourself.
-It’s easy: from any Fly Machine, the nameserver is always at fdaa::3.
+In rare cases, such as having an unusual file system layout, or using a networking stack that needs the nameserver explicitly indicated, you might need to point your app to the Fly.io DNS yourself.
+From any Fly Machine, the nameserver is always at fdaa::3

 6PN addresses in detail